ygrenzinger/docker-workshop/README.md

 The goal is to make hello-world node application (directory of the same name) run as a container with only one line FROM in the Dockerfile.
 The idea is to have a generic image you could use to build many other node applications.

 1. Manage that the running container has a new user group (name app & id 1000) with `addgroup` shell cmd & a new user (name app & id 1000)  with `adduser` shell cmd.
 If it's too complicated, try this in a simple Alpine running container.
-2. Make the container use this user and the created home directory (you don't really want the container to run as ROOT)
+2. Make the container use this user (you don't really want the container to run as ROOT) and the created home directory as WORKDIR
-3. The most important step : you have to put your node app files inside your container & install node modules ... but not when building this generic image but when building the app image (look at `ONBUILD`)
+3. The most important step : you have to put your node app files inside your container & install node modules ... but not when building this generic image but when building the child image (look at `ONBUILD`)
 4. Expose the correct port
 5. Use a combination of ENTRYPOINT & CMD to make the container running only as node with server.js as the default parameter
-6. You can now use this image as a base image for any node app
+6. You can now use this image as a base image for any node app (like the hello world)
 7. Stop a running node app container.
 Do you see `stopping application after SIGTERM` at the end ?

 You now have a generic secure base image.
 You could experiment by taking into account that only the "installation" of node app files and directly running the node app are necessary.